RosaleeKnight/study-notes/information-technology-terminology.md

 **User ID (UID):** The identification mechanism for users in Linux operating systems.

 **User Profile:** A group of settings as well as personal documents specific to each user logged into the operating system.

+# V

+**Variable type:** A characterization of a variable based on the type of data that it will contain, which also defines the memory to be allocated.

+**Variable:** A word used in a program or script that allows for the temporary storage of information.

+**VBScript:** A popular Microsoft scripting language that is based on the Component Object Model (COM) and Visual Basic.

+**Version:** The revision of code for a software product.

+**Vertical Alignment (VA):** A type of LCD screen that have great contrast ratios but are otherwise seen as a middle performance type between IPS and TN.

+**Vim:** A Linux text based editor that is widely supported on all Linux systems.

+**Video Capture Card:** An expansion card often used to save a video stream to the computer for later manipulation or sharing.